alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 #### Skills
 - Since skill perks are removed consider adding milestone benefits back (❌)
-    - Should be no more than 2 per Skill (6/12)
+    - Should be no more than 2 per Skill (6/12) but only at the end and check if they are really needed
 - Move Animal Handling into Nature (❌)
 - Rework Lore skills and remove their distinction (❌)
     - possibly create riftlands skill